For the users of the Meridian Multimedia Platform

 What is Meridian Prime Multimedia ?

-It allows you to move away from the dominant teaching method and implement interactive methods, engaging the student in the cognitive process.
+It allows one to move away from the currently dominant way of teaching and implement interactive methods, engaging the student in the cognitive process.

 The shared content is mainly maps, depending on the subscription purchased for subjects such as Geography, History, Social Studies and Biology.